imayhaveborkedit/discord-ext-voice-recv/README.md

 This extension comes with several useful built in sinks, which I will briefly explain another time.
 For now just [source dive](discord/ext/voice_recv/sinks.py).
 (TODO)

 ### Sink event listeners
 With AudioSinks being potentially more complex and stateful than AudioSources and the addition of new events, it is sometimes necessary to handle events in the context of a sink.
-It would be rather awkward to have to register a sink function with `commands.Bot.add_listener()` while dealing with thread safety, and even moreso using `discord.Client`.
+It would be rather awkward to have to register a sink function with `commands.Bot.add_listener()` while dealing with thread safety, and even more so using `discord.Client`.
 To remedy this, listeners can be defined within sinks, similarly to how they work in Cogs.

 ```python
 class MySink(AudioSink):